 Understanding chart (Candlestick): Candlestick charts displays the emotions by representing the price size movements visually in different types of colors.
-Traders utilize the candlesticks for making trading related decisions on the basis of patterns that occur regularly that further help in forecasting the price’s short term direction.
-Candlestick charts are ideal for gauging the market sentiments.
-The candlestick displays the options market’s high, open, close and low prices for a given day.
+Traders utilize the candlesticks for making trading-related decisions on the basis of patterns that occur regularly that further help in forecasting the price’s short term direction.
+Candlestick charts are ideal for gauging market sentiments.
+The candlestick displays the options market’s high, open, close, and low prices for a given day.

 Trend trading is all about trading in accordance with the flow.
-In order to read the price patterns, trends as well as trend’s direction, a trader must use the following strategies.
+In order to read the price patterns, trends as well as the trend’s direction, a trader must use the following strategies.
 Traders must understand that the markets can either go down or up or sideways.
-Most of the traders utilize candles and bars for observing the chart patterns but is better if they use the line graph.
+Most of the traders utilize candles and bars for observing the chart patterns, but it is better if they use the line graph.
 The line graph helps in identifying the trend’s direction and helps in identifying the market’s overall direction.
-Apart from this, traders can also use the high and low to check if it is an uptrend, downtrend or range.
+Apart from this, traders can also use the high and low to check if it is an uptrend, downtrend, or range.
 Moving averages are another important tool for identifying the direction of the market.
-The moving average’s length has an impact the signals when the market turns.
-A small or fast moving average may provide a number of false or early signals, as it does not react too much to the minor movements in the price.
-A slower moving average may provide late signals or it may help the trader in riding the trends longer.
-Finally, trend lines and channels are another quick way of identify the trend’s direction since they help in understanding the range markets in a much better way.
+The moving average’s length has an impact on the signals when the market turns.
+A small or fast-moving average may provide a number of false or early signals, as it does not react too much to the minor movements in the price.
+A slower moving average may provide late signals, or it may help the trader in riding the trends longer.
+Finally, trend lines and channels are another quick way to identify the trend’s direction since they help in understanding the range markets in a much better way.

 Option pain is also referred to as Max Pain or Max Option Pain and is revolves around the theory that given that most of the options purchasing traders end up losing while options trading, the underlying security’s price should be duly manipulated to close at the time of options expiry at a given price.
 This results in the expiring of most of the options as they are out of the money.
 If the Option Pain theory is to be believed, it actually is possible to predict the exact value at which the stock shall close during the options expiry via charting the call as well as put options open interest.
 This price is referred to as the Option Pain or Max Pain.